N-Haritha16/authorization-governed-vault/README.md

 The test suite verifies:

-1. successful authorized withdrawal
+1. Successful authorized withdrawal

-2. prevention of replay attacks
+2. Prevention of replay attacks

-3. rejection of invalid authorizations
+3. Rejection of invalid authorizations

-## Security Considerations
+4. Security Considerations

-1. Unauthorized withdrawals are rejected
+5. Unauthorized withdrawals are rejected

-2. Expired authorizations are rejected
+6. Expired authorizations are rejected

-3. Replay attacks are prevented on-chain
+7. Replay attacks are prevented on-chain

-4. Signature forgery is prevented via ECDSA recovery
+8. Signature forgery is prevented via ECDSA recovery

-5. Chain-specific binding prevents cross-chain replay
+9.Chain-specific binding prevents cross-chain replay

 ## Assumptions

-- A single trusted signer issues authorizations
+A single trusted signer issues authorizations

-- The vault manages ETH only
+The vault manages ETH only

-- This implementation targets a local development environment
+The system targets a local development environment

-- Gas optimization is not the primary focus
+Gas optimization is not the primary focus

-## Known Limitations
+Known Limitations

-- Multi-signer authorization is not implemented
+Multi-signer authorization is not implemented

-- Authorization revocation is not supported after issuance
+Authorization revocation is not supported after issuance

-- ERC-20 support is not included
+ERC-20 token support is not included

 ## Conclusion

-1. This project demonstrates a secure and extensible pattern for authorization-based asset withdrawals on Ethereum.
+This project demonstrates a secure and extensible pattern for authorization-based asset withdrawals on Ethereum.
-2. It emphasizes correctness, clarity, and defense against common attack vectors while maintaining clean separation of concerns.
+It emphasizes correctness, clarity, and defense against common attack vectors while maintaining a clean separation of concerns.